 - MRP Generated: The job was created by MRP in PlanetTogether.

 - Manual: The job was manually created in PlanetTogether.

 - Maintenance Method: This property can be used to track how the jobs are maintained.

-- Priority: This tab displays fields that can be defined in order to define the Job's priority.
+- Priority: This tab displays fields that can be defined to define the Job's priority.